square/sqlbrite/README.md

 });
 ```

-Unlike a traditional `rawQuery`, updates to the specified table(s) will trigger additional
+Unlike a traditional `query`, updates to the specified table(s) will trigger additional
 notifications for as long as you remain subscribed to the observable.
 This means that when you
 insert, update, or delete data, any subscribed queries will update with the new data instantly.